AAV-VirginiaTech/YOLOTrainingForDrone/README.md

 # Yolo Training For Drone
+Created Originally for a CS 2104 project for Carter Hawkins
 ## Access the Colab Project
 Use the below button to access the Colab project!
 <div>